 - Purpose and scope of Document

-To detail the technical and organisational measures undertaken by Green Text (as a Stericycle Group company) to ensure a level of security is provided in its service delivery that is appropriate to the risks represented by the processing and the nature of the personal data being processed, as required by Article 32(1) of the General Data Protection Regulation (GDPR).
+To detail the technical and organisational measures undertaken by Green Text (as a Commify company) to ensure a level of security is provided in its service delivery that is appropriate to the risks represented by the processing and the nature of the personal data being processed, as required by Article 32(1) of the General Data Protection Regulation (GDPR).

 Security is a set of preventive measures taken to guard against risk and this document describes those measures.